Grauw’s blog

 };

-Properties should generally be considered private, unless explicitly mentioned as public in the @class annotation.
-The reason for this is that JavaScript does not have property getters and setters in all browsers, so Java’s methodology of creating getSomething() and setSomething() getter/setter methods is adopted.
-Accessor methods are essential to be able to deal with changing requirements, refactoring and performance optimisation in a straightforward manner and without compatibility problems.
+Properties should generally be considered private; some people like to make this explicit by using a _ prefix.
+This is for reasons of encapsulation; modern JavaScript runtimes do support property getters and setters but these do not limit visibility nor do they have convenient syntax.
+So Java’s methodology of creating getSomething() and setSomething() getter/setter methods is adopted.
+Encapsulating internal state using accessor is essential to be able to deal with changing requirements, refactoring and performance optimisation in a straightforward manner and without compatibility problems.

 Extending classes